taylorza/zxenv/README.md

 ```

 ## What does it do
-When you run the `init` command the tool will create the following folders
+When you run the `init` command the tool will create the folder structure described below, download the tools and move them to the appropriate location in the folder structure.

 |Folder      |Description                                                                  |
 |------------|-----------------------------------------------------------------------------|